psJnttl/WordPuzzeSolver/README.md

 # Word puzzle solver
-Motivation for this project was to bring Wordament game solver I created on [Python](https://github.com/psJnttl/RaspberryPI/tree/master/python/wordPuzzleSolver) to the world of web apps.
+Motivation for this project was to bring Wordament game solver I created on Python to the world of web apps.
 React app is used to input game data and present results created by solver running on Java server.

-Also I wanted to use Sematic UI instead of Bootstrap which I've used in my project thus far.
+Thus far I've used Bootstrap in my projects.
+I wanted to try out and use Sematic UI which I've heard good things about, how it's better component oriented.
 On server side Bean Validation with exception handlers was something I picked from the excellent book 'Spring in Action' by Graig Walls.

 ##### Profiles
 - development
   - in memory database
   - integration tests
 - test
    - MySQL

 ##### Back-end
 - Spring Boot 1.5.8
 - Java Bean Validation (JS-303)